OfAaron3/irispreppy/README.md

 ---

-Usage
+tl;dr usage

-irispreppy can take a list of HDU objects, a list of a directory paths to fits, or single HDU objects.
-For example,
+irispreppy takes a single HDU objects.
+To calibrate and deconvolve,

 ```python
 from astropy.io import fits